Frequency analysis and filter design for directed graphs with polar decomposition: Introduction

 \section{Introduction}

-Graph signal processing (GSP) has gained significant attention by effectively integrating the techniques of traditional signal processing with graph theory, thereby enabling the processing of data on irregular domains~\cite{ortega8347162}.
+Graph signal processing (GSP) has gained significant attention by effectively integrating traditional signal processing techniques with graph theory, enabling data processing on irregular domains~\cite{ortega8347162}.
 Many GSP results are well-developed for undirected graphs, leveraging the symmetry of edge connections, which ensures that graph operators (also known as shift operators) of undirected graphs, such as the adjacency matrix and the graph Laplacian, are diagonalizable, leading to the definition of the Graph Fourier Transform (GFT)~\cite{Ortega2020GSP}.

 On the other hand, despite a growing need for applications that involve directed graphs (digraphs)~\cite{sarcheshmehpour2021federated, giraldo2020semi}, the intrinsic asymmetry of their edge connections presents challenges in defining GFTs.
-First, the basic graph operators become non-diagonalizable for a large number of digraphs.
-Second, ``ordering" the graph Fourier basis, so that we can interpret them as low or high frequencies is difficult; this is because the eigenvalues, which can be used for the ordering, can be complex.
+First, the basic graph operators become non-diagonalizable for many digraphs \cite{barrufet2020graph,barrufet2021orthogonal}.
+Second, ``ordering" the graph Fourier basis to interpret them as low or high frequencies is difficult because the eigenvalues, which can be used for the ordering, can be complex-valued.
 As a consequence, a variety of digraph GFTs have been proposed to address these two challenges.

 For example, studies directly using the adjacency matrix as the graph operator have suggested utilizing the Jordan decomposition~\cite{Sandryhaila_2013_2, Domingos_2020} or the singular value decomposition~\cite{Chen_2022} of the adjacency matrix for constructing GFT.
 Alternatively, a recent study adds a minimal number of edges so that the corresponding graph operator on the augmented graph becomes diagonalizable~\cite{9325908}.
 Symmetrization of the adjacency matrix has also been studied~\cite{symmetrizations, li2023eigen}.
 Finally, other studies define the graph operator as decomposed matrices of adjacency matrix, producing diagonalizable matrices~\cite{MHASKAR2018611, unitaryshift}.